Important Health Checkups For Men

 In the ’40s

-40-year-old men are a high risk of testicular cancer.
+40-year-old men are a high risk of testicular cancer among other sexual health issues.
 Findings from a study conducted in the United States involving 28,000 men reveals that men at 40 are two times at risk of getting testicular cancer than younger men.

 Lipid disorders are associated with increased levels of triglycerides, lipoproteins, and cholesterol.
 The concentration of blood lipid enhances the risk of cardiovascular disease among men.